Maxim-Mazurok/google-api-typings-generator/gapi.client.drive/readme.md

 await gapi.client.drive.files.update({ fileId: "fileId",  });

 /*
-Subscribes to changes to a file
+Subscribes to changes to a file.
+While you can establish a channel forchanges to a file on a shared drive, a change to a shared drive file won't create a notification.
 */
 await gapi.client.drive.files.watch({ fileId: "fileId",  });